OpenSPG/KAG/kag/examples/supplychain/builder/README.md

 [English](./README.md) |
 [简体中文](./README_cn.md)

 In this example, all the data are structured.
-There are two main capabilities required in this example:
+There are two main capabilities required in to import the data:

 * Structured Mapping: The original data and the schema-defined fields are not completely consistent, so a data field mapping process needs to be defined.